ISONIC0788/demo-repo-two/README.md

 # Demo

-some  plain text in frist  stadied
+some  plain text in frist  stadied ;
+my name is ituze agacyo ebedi melecki